 The jazz trumpeter and composer Dave Douglas was among those who quickly noticed Mr. Evans, commissioning him to perform on the Festival of New Trumpet Music.
 “The kinds of things he was doing, hardly anybody was doing,” Mr. Douglas said.
 “He has now further developed those techniques into some sounds that are wholly his own.
 That doesn’t happen too often.” >> Read full New York Times article

-Spend time with the Players for a season-end celebration.
-Re-live your favorite works from the season or hear it for the first time.
-Enjoy a few hours of conversation with Bay Area’s finest musicians, live music, and of course, some of our region’s finest wine.
+We invite you to join us for a season-end celebration and preview of our upcoming season.
+Spend time with the Players and re-live your favorite works from the season or hear them for the first time.
+Enjoy a few hours of conversation with SFCMP musicians and loyal contemporary classical music enthusiasts.
+Enjoy live music, great food, good company, contemporary art for sale and of course, some of our region’s finest wine (and beer).

-SFCMP Ensemble Presenters: Kyle Bruckmann, Jeff Anderle, Bill Kalinkos
+SFCMP ensemble presenters are Kyle Bruckmann, Jeff Anderle, and Bill Kalinkos.

 In our At the Crossroads series you will discover the music of iconic contemporary classical composers performed alongside cutting-edge emerging composers from California and beyond